DFRobot/DFRobot_OxygenSensor/python/raspberrypi/README.md

 ## Feature

-1. The module has two modes for calibration, one is button calibration, the other is code calibration.< br >
+1. The module has two modes for calibration, one is button calibration, the other is code calibration. <br>
 2. Long press the button for calibration.
-Press the button to determine whether it has been calibrated.< br >
+Press the button to determine whether it has been calibrated. <br>
-3. Code calibration 10 minutes after the sensor is electrified, the running code will be calibrated successfully.< br >
+3. Code calibration 10 minutes after the sensor is electrified, the running code will be calibrated successfully. <br>
-4.You can measure the concentration of oxygen in the air.< br >
+4. You can measure the concentration of oxygen in the air. <br>

 ## Installation

 This Sensor should work with DFRobot_Oxygen on RaspberryPi. <br>